 - Straight Lines: Using straight lines and angles is great for creating borders or adding detail to other designs.

 - Geometric Shapes: Basic patterns like triangles, squares, and diamonds to get comfortable with the stitch’s texture.
+This will create a beautiful yet durable hand stitch.

 - Basic Flowers: Simple floral designs with petals and stems are great for adding a decorative touch.